RychEmrycho/Dicoding-MADE-Submission-3/README.md

 # Dicoding-MADE-Submission-3
-This is the second submission I created for Dicoding MADE class
+This is the third submission I created for Dicoding MADE class